One Book From Home:

 Federico Federici / Art / From the Series “Concrete Disassembled Poems”

 I actually have a two-room home.
-The first room is a country whose borders do not appear on any contemporary map but whose people retain every detail of it in their lenga d’òc.
+The first room is a country whose borders do not appear on any contemporary map but whose people retain every detail of it in their lenga d’òc..
 One of its bards was Barba Tòni Bodrìe from Frassino, to whom I have dedicated a couple of texts in my Dunkelwort book as well.
 The second room is a city still struggling with the many contradictions aroused while switching from being a divided land to being a borderless one.
 My favourite pages for a Berlin diary are in Durs Grünbein’s Grauzone Morgens.

 Ekaterina Costa / Art / From the Series “Moscow Meditations”

 The first book that comes to mind for me is the [original version of] Selected Poems by Marina Tsvetaeva.
 This 1979 nearly complete Soviet edition of the poet’s writing was a gift from my high school Russian literature teacher, the woman who really introduced me to the scope of my country’s great literary heritage.
 Tsvetaeva, with her sharp rhythm and poignant confessional reflection is one of the first poets who made me fall in love with language.
-This small book, which has seen some wear and tear, still resides on my bookshelf, with corners bent and worn on poems like “Insomnia,” “The poem of the mountain,” and “An attempt at jealousy.”
+This small book, that has seen some wear and tear, still resides on my bookshelf, with corners bent and worn on poems like “Insomnia,” “The poem of the mountain,” and “An attempt at jealousy.”

 Robyn Pickens / Poetry / “Break-up Poem”

-The Bone People (1983) by Keri Hulme, which I read in the late 1990s.
+The Bone People (1983) by Keri Hulme which I read in the late 1990s.
 Even though the plot specifics have faded, the book has a presence which is still with me.
 It won the Booker Prize in 1985.

 Blessing Musariri / Fiction / “The Memory Tree”